 Q: “I read your book but was disappointed that you didn’t focus very much on the neurogenic bowel.
 It seemed like that was only mentioned as an afterthought.
 I can deal with the neurogenic bladder but the bowel issue is my bigger concern and it is hampering my ability to rejoin the land of the living after being diagnosed with and having surgery for a spinal cord arterio-venous malformation.
 Doctors just don’t ‘get it.’”

 Did you know that those who have neurogenic bladder also frequently have neurogenic bowel, as well?
 No matter what, my goal in writing on this topic has been to be honest with you.
 I tried to write as much as I knew or could about MY own medical circumstances.
 I tried to cover my bowel concerns as honestly as I could.
 I let it rip.
-I am not a medical professional so I needed to stick to my own medical history, which I admit might be pretty narrow, if you need more questions answered related to your own experiences which I did not touch upon.
+I am not a medical professional so I needed to stick to my own medical history, which I admit might be pretty narrow, especially if you need additional questions answered related to your own experiences, which I did not touch upon.

 It could be that my symptoms are simply not as severe as the reader who asked this question.
 Perhaps we could use this post as an opportunity to open up to a broader conversation on bowel disorders due to a neurologic origin.

 Let’s not let our bodies hold us in bondage, or allow bodily functions to limit our potential or chance to experience the richness of life.
-Please share your strategies/routines for coping with bowel function and getting through the day-to-day, and especially how you ensure you show up the days you’ve set important goals and/or made special plans that can’t be missed.
+Please share your strategies/routines for coping with bowel function and getting through the day-to-day, and especially how you ensure you show up on the days you’ve set important goals and/or made special plans that can’t be missed.